 The extensive site preparation work required for the Midway Landfill Alternative subsurface construction design options would expose the surrounding community to construction impacts over a longer period.
 It would result in much higher volumes of construction traffic for exporting and importing large quantities of fill material.
-The Hybrid and Full Excavation subsurface construction design options are estimated to require up to approximately 570 daily truck trips over their site preparation phase (estimated to be up to 4 years, 4 months for the Full Excavation subsurface design option and 5 years, 7 months for the Hybrid subsurface design option), as compared to 80 or fewer daily truck trips for the other OMF South site alternatives (not including construction associated with the mainline options).
-It is important to note, however, that these estimates represent a worst-case scenario during the site preparation phase and not a daily average of truck trips over the entire construction period.
+The Hybrid and Full Excavation subsurface construction design options are estimated to require up to approximately 570 peak daily truck trips over their site preparation phase (estimated to be up to 4 years, 4 months for the Full Excavation subsurface design option and 5 years, 7 months for the Hybrid subsurface design option).
+This is in comparison to approximately 80 or fewer peak daily truck trips for the other OMF South site alternatives, with also approximately 120 peak daily truck trips during mainline construction.
+It is important to note, however, that these estimates represent a conservative scenario during the site preparation phase and not a daily average of truck trips over the entire construction period.
 While I-5 and the arterials surrounding the Midway Landfill Alternative are anticipated to be able to accommodate the additional truck traffic, the substantial number of daily truck trips necessary for those subsurface construction design options could exacerbate existing congestion in some locations.